hirre/webapp-in-a-box/README.md

 # Web App in a Box

-The goal of this project is to have a "ready to go" front-end UI with all necessary features in order to scale web development.
+The goal of this project is to have a "ready to go" front-end UI with many necessary web app features in order to scale web development.

 Features include: